Alexandria Loutitt, Laurence St-Germain named co-winners of John Semmelink Memorial Award | CBC Sports

 WATCH | St-Germain edges Shiffrin for slalom gold at worlds:

-The two-time Olympian said she was honoured to share the most prestigious award in Canadian snow sports with Loutitt.
+The two-time Olympian from Saint-Ferréol-les-Neiges, Que., said she was honoured to share the most prestigious award in Canadian snow sports with Loutitt.

 It was a breakout year for Loutitt, who also became the first Canadian woman to win a World Cup ski jumping event in January in a normal hill competition in Zao, Japan.
 In early February, the 19-year-old Calgarian became the first Canadian woman to win a world junior title in ski jumping in Whistler, B.C.